caiusdebucean/Queues-Scheduling-Network/README.md

 # Queues-Scheduling-Network
-This is an Omnet++ project written in C++ describing different scheduling algorithms for a network of queues(FIFOs).
+This is an Omnet++ project written in C describing different scheduling algorithms for a network of queues(FIFOs).
 This project was realised with **_omnetpp-5.5.1_** Windows version.
 (Linux distributions may prove problematic) Code inspiration was provided by existing samples in the omnetpp folder and user manual.

-C++ files can be found in the _src_ folder.
-Network file that needs to be simulated can be found in the _simulations_ folder.

 ## Describing the system